 Take in Holiday Tradition with the Boulder Ballet

 The holiday season means many things, but if you’re a ballet buff, chances are you’ll want to check out the Boulder Ballet put on the holiday classic The Nutcracker, telling the magical and whimsical story of a young girl Clara and her beloved nutcracker.
 The show follows them on a fantastic adventure through fairy towns and faraway lands over one unforgettable Christmas night.

 Don’t expect to find any cows here, unless they’re costumes!
 Known locally as “The Dairy,” the Dairy Arts Center bills itself as Boulder’s “catalyst for creativity since 1992,” with cultural offerings that include cinema, arts, dance, music, comedy, magic, and — of course — theater.

 Explore the Outdoors

-Hit the trails, slopes, or both to take in the local fun.
+Being alone on Thanksgiving isn’t so bad when you can hit the trails, slopes, or both.
 The scenic backdrop that surrounds the area beckons visitors who seek a trail to hike or a slope for a skiing adventure.
 Beer lovers can enjoy a mug of local suds from one of the nearby breweries or shop wares crafted by local artisans.
 And don’t forget to sample some chocolate while you’re out and about.